PhysicHybridTG/physichy/README.md

 - 👀 I’m interested in coding...
 - 🌱 I’m still learning ...
 - 💞️ maybe a developer in future
-- 📫 How to reach me ...
+- 📫 How to reach me ..
+Telegram:-
-- 👩‍💻 you can contact me in telegram..@physic_hybrid
+     @physic_hybrid

 <!---